zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-cloud-single.md

 ## Creating PVCs from cloud snapshots

-When you install STORK, it also creates a storage class called _stork-snapshot-sc_.
+When you install Stork, it also creates a storage class called _stork-snapshot-sc_.
 This storage class can be used to create PVCs from snapshots.

 To create a PVC from a snapshot, you would add the `snapshot.alpha.kubernetes.io/snapshot` annotation to refer to the snapshot name.